maxstralin/SimplePaginator/README.md

 ```

 ### Dependency injection
-Behind the scenes, the default service simply calls the extensions methods.
+Behind the scenes, the default service simply calls the extensions methods so there's no practical difference.
 **Startup.cs**
 ```csharp
 services.AddSimplePaginator();